aaronchan73/movie-tracker/README.md

 others, or even to keep a personal tracking of what they have seen.
 This project interests me because I watch a lot of movies, but I do not personally track what I have watched.
 As a result, this project will help me be able to keep note of what movies I like or disliked, as well as how a certain movie I have watched ranks with other movies.

+## User Stories
+- As a user, I want to be able to add a movie to the ranking list
+- As a user, I want to be able to see the current rankings of movies
+- As a user, I want to be able to remove a movie from the ranking list
+- As a user, I want to be able to rate a movie out of 5 stars
+- As a user, I want to be able to move a movie up or down a ranking